Suburban Foodies: Woolloongabba

 Known more in the past for AFL and cricket than cuisine, the Gabba has quietly established itself as a foodie...

 Take that money straight to the Bank.

 Catching a movie?
-Catching your tinder date catching a movie with someone else?
-Make it your business to eat at some of the best and brightest restaurants South Bank has to offer (and delete that app.
-And throw your phone into the brown snake), and everything will be right in the world yet again.
+Catching your Tinder date catching a movie with someone else?
+Make it your business to eat at some of the best and brightest restaurants South Bank has to offer and everything will be right in the world yet again.

 Let’s (Chica)go.
 Tippler’s Tap speaks to a soul that’s hungry for satisfaction, from their crisp craft beer to a Pacman and pinball machine.
-As for the menu, well, how does $2 Taco Tuesdays (with a $3 vegan option) and $25 Rib Wednesdays sound?
+As for the menu, well, how does $3 taco Tuesdays and $15 Parmi Wednesdays sound?
 You can also get down and dirty with a selection of burgers, hot dogs, Reuben sandwiches and an extensive vegan and vegetarian menu.
 Tap tf in.

 Don’t forget a choc top from the cinemas, either!

 Want to advertise with The G&G?
 We love working with businesses of all shapes and sizes to deliver drool-worthy content!
 To see how we can help you out and to learn more about our food-crazy audience, head here.